h07-git/h07-discordBot/README.md

 To use the bot, simply type one of the supported commands in any text channel on a Discord server where the bot is a member.
 For example, to use the /globalban command, type /globalban <user> where <user> is the username or ID of the user you want to ban.

 ## Credits
-This bot was created by Your Name.
+This bot was created by Harry.